AntigoniMoira/MSc_Thesis/README.md

 - <b>Temporal resolution</b>: 6-hourly (00:00, 06:00, 12:00, 18:00 UTC)
 - <b>Spatial domain</b>: Latitude 80° N to 0°, Longitude 60° W to 85° E

+## ⚙️ Preprocessing

+<p align="justify">To create a controlled downscaling problem, the native 0.25° data were upscaled to 0.5° and 1°, and the models were then tasked with gradually reconstructing the original high-resolution data.</p>

+So, the preprocessing included the following steps:

+1. <b>Upscaling</b>: Bicubic interpolation to match target resolution (from 0.25° x 0.25° to 0.5° x 0.5° and 1° x 1°)
+2. <b>Normalization</b>: Z-score standardization
+3. <b>Shuffling</b>: Randomize data order to remove temporal bias
+4. <b>Splitting</b>: 70% training, 15% validation, 15% testing

 ## 🤖 Model Architecture

 The downscaling task was formulated as a <b>Single Image Super-Resolution</b> problem, and four network architectures were evaluated, with <b>EDSR</b> emerging as the best-performing model.